FerchaPombo/finditberlin/README.md

 * As a Site Admin, I can create draft posts, so that I can finish writing the content later.[#12](https://github.com/users/FerchaPombo/projects/1/views/1?pane=issue&itemId=44294651)

 * As a Site Admin, I can access an admin panel so that I can get a general view of users activity and basic CRUD functionality.[#29](https://github.com/users/FerchaPombo/projects/1/views/1?pane=issue&itemId=58440580)

+* As a site Admin, I can click on a Delete button , so that I can erase other peoples and my posts from the post detail page. [#32](https://github.com/users/FerchaPombo/projects/1/views/1?pane=issue&itemId=58494880)
 ---

 ## Database Schema